-This assessment has looked at the heritage assets within and in the area of the SUB23 and discussed the past and present uses of the site.
+This assessment has looked at the heritage assets within and in the area of the SUB19 and discussed the past and present uses of the site.
 It has looked at the potential for unknown heritage assets to exist with the site and whether they would be at risk of harm from a development.
-It is considered that development on the SUB23 site could be delivered without significant impact on the heritage assets of the site provided that the actions proposed to minimise the impacts of development, as detailed above, are followed.
+It is considered that development on the SUB19 site could not be delivered without significant impact on the heritage assets of the site even with the actions proposed to minimise the impacts of development, as detailed above, are followed.

-Taking into account the above recommendations, of the 2.21 hectares of the site, a total area of 0.19 hectares would be unavailable leaving an area of 1.91 hectares available for development.
-This figure is indicative only - the final extent of mitigation will need to be agreed in consultation with the City Archaeologist and Principal Conservation and Design Officer.
+Taking into account the above recommendations, of the 2.04 hectares of the site, a total area of 2.04 hectares would be unavailable leaving an area of 0 hectares available for development.